 Better Identity Assurance

-By requiring a valid government-issued ID and matching it to a selfie (with embedded 3D liveness detection), enterprises can have a much higher level of assurance that the person is who they claim to be.
+By requiring a valid government-issued ID and matching it to a selfie (with certified liveness detection), enterprises can have a much higher level of assurance that the person is who they claim to be.

 Easier for Users

 Thanks to the popularity of Apple’s Face ID, facial authentication has become more familiar and accepted.
 When combined with certified anti-spoofing capabilities, biometric-based authentication improves the user experience and reduces friction because of its ease of use, speed and omnichannel support (across mobile devices and webcams).